geosolutions-it/ckanext-dcatapit/README.md

 10. Configure the CKAN base URI as reported in the [dcat documentation](https://github.com/ckan/ckanext-dcat/blob/master/README.md#uris):

         ckanext.dcat.base_uri = YOUR_BASE_URI

+11. Configure the geonames integration:

+    * Create a geonames account (if you don't have one) at http://www.geonames.org/login ;
+    * Enable the web services at http://www.geonames.org/manageaccount ;
+    * Edit your CKAN config file (e.g. at ``/etc/ckan/default/production.ini``) and add the properties:

+      * `geonames.username`: (mandatory) the username you registered in geonames;
+      * `geonames.limits.countries`: (optional) limits the results to the requested country; use the ISO-3166 code (e.g. "IT" for Italy).

 11. Initialize the CKAN DB with the mandatory table needed for localized vocabulary voices: